 Other principles come into play when parents participate in SDM with clinicians on behalf of children who are patients.
-Children should be involved in decisions regarding their health, providing assent to the degree they are able, but ultimately it is their parents who have decisional authority.
-In these decisions, while beneficence and autonomy continue to be important, protecting children from harm becomes the priority.
-Indeed, if a family's decision about which treatment to receive or decline puts a child at risk of serious harm, there is both legal and ethical support to override parental autonomy.
+Children should be involved in decisions regarding their health, providing assent to the degree they are able,4 but ultimately it is their parents who have decisional authority.5 In these decisions, while beneficence and autonomy continue to be important, protecting children from harm becomes the priority.
+Indeed, if a family's decision about which treatment to receive or decline puts a child at risk of serious harm, there is both legal and ethical support to override parental autonomy.5

-SDM with adolescents, who find themselves developmentally and chronologically between childhood and adulthood, is especially hard.
-How should clinicians uphold their fiduciary duty to protect patients from harm while respecting parents' legal authority and adolescents' autonomy?
-Adolescent autonomy contains several layers, each of which manifests differently in different individuals.
+SDM with adolescents, who find themselves developmentally and chronologically between childhood and adulthood, is especially hard.6 How should clinicians uphold their fiduciary duty to protect patients from harm while respecting parents' legal authority and adolescents' autonomy?
+Adolescent autonomy contains several layers, each of which manifests differently in different individuals.7 to reasoned decisions resembling those of young adults.8 However, teenagers are less likely than adults to engage their rational decision-making abilities in emotionally fraught situations with psychosocial implications, such as important or stressful medical decisions.9 Clinicians, who have a duty to protect adolescents from harm, must consider if adolescent patients are protecting their own interests when they are engaged in SDM.